 1. Dose: How Much Do I Take For a Microdose?

 By definition, a microdose is very small.
-The dose depends on the substance being used, as well as your individual size and weight.
+The dose depends on the substance being used, as well as your weight.

 In most cases, a microdose is around 10% of the standard psychoactive dose — or less.